 It has an area of 814 km2 with 48 km of coastline and is located on the north coast of West Timor.
 The island of Atauro is located directly north of Dili.

 Both Oecusse and Atauro Island have been designated Special Economic Zones within Timor-Leste and are now administered by ZEESM TL.
 Enormous development projects are underway in these areas and they are intended to showcase a model for the development for all of Timor-Leste.
-For further information please visit: http://zeesm.com/
+For further information including tourism opportunities and resources please visit: https://zeesm.tl/

-Yachts are always welcome to visit Atauro Island and Oecusse and in 2016, a second leg of the yacht rally from Dili to Oecusse has been announced.
-A four-day long program for visiting yachts will be published shortly.
+Yachts are always welcome to visit Atauro Island and Oecusse.
+Since 2016, a second leg of the Darwin Dili Yacht Rally from Dili to Oecusse has been held and participating yachts are welcomed with a program of events.